Graph Variate Neural Networks: Appendix

 \textbf{GVNNs} leverage the same algebraic idea.
-At each time step, an instantaneous (often low–rank) connectivity $J_t$ is fused with a stable, typically high–rank support $W$ via a Hadamard product, $\Omega_t = W \odot J_t$.
-This multiplicative fusion boosts the rank and stabilizes $\Omega_t$, ensuring a more expressive operator even when $J_t$ is rank–deficient.
+At each time step, an instantaneous (often low-rank) connectivity $\mathbf{J}_t$ is fused with a stable, typically high-rank support $\mathbf{W}$ via a Hadamard product:

+This multiplicative fusion boosts the rank and stabilizes $\boldsymbol{\Omega}_t$, ensuring a more expressive operator even when $\mathbf{J}_t$ is rank-deficient.

-In fact, the support $W$ need not be fixed.
-In analogy to LoRA, one can parameterize $W$ itself as
+In fact, the support $\mathbf{W}$ need not be fixed.
+In analogy to LoRA, one can parameterize $\mathbf{W}$ itself as

-where $W_{\text{base}}$ is an initialization (e.g., long–term correlation) and $\Delta W$ is a low–rank adapter.
+where $\mathbf{W}_{\mathrm{base}}$ is an initialization (e.g., long-term correlation) and $\Delta \mathbf{W}$ is a low-rank adapter.
 This formulation enables \emph{efficient adaptation of the support} while avoiding the cost of learning a full $N \times N$ matrix.
-Alternatively, in a HiRA–style design, we may define